3mdeb/news-and-ideas/blog/content/post/2021-10-05-porting_edk2_to_a13_tablet.md

 This video shows booting EDK II and Fedora ARM with FDT, few workarounds are
 required:

-* DTB must be manually loaded from file on each boot, using `setfdt` EFI shell command
+- DTB must be manually loaded from file on each boot, using `setfdt` EFI shell command

-* I had to boot Linux with `cpufreq.off=1`, or it would hang while trying to raise CPU frequency (since there is no frequency scaling CPU is left at 384 MHz, this looks like Linux bug)
+- I had to boot Linux with `cpufreq.off=1`, or it would hang while trying to raise CPU frequency (since there is no frequency scaling CPU is left at 384 MHz, this looks like Linux bug)

-* I had to disable `axp20x_adc` driver because it was causing board to power off instantly, this isn't related to EFI itself, yet still, it's causing problems.
+- I had to disable `axp20x_adc` driver because it was causing board to power off instantly, this isn't related to EFI itself, yet still, it's causing problems.
-  It can be caused by a bug in DTB or driver itself, or XW711 and Q8 aren't o similar, and I'm just using wrong DTB.
+  It can be caused by a bug in DTB or driver itself, or XW711 and Q8 aren't so similar, and I'm just using wrong DTB.
 ```shell
 echo 'blacklist axp20x_adc' >> /etc/modprobe.d/blacklist.conf
 ```

 {{< youtube PjRC6vXxlpY >}}

+## Summary

+Most of the basic stuff is already there.
+There is still a lot of work to do to complete work, but it is even now almost functional.
+To bring this into usable state, I need support for booting EFI from SD/eMMC; this will allow booting into OS without using FEL every time I power on device.
+Until EFI gains ACPI support it will be possible only to boot OS's that support FDT.
+Later on, it will be possible to work either in ACPI or FDT mode.